aaronwmorris/indi-allsky/README.md

 ## Features
-* NEW: Satellite tracking an visibility info
+* NEW: Satellite tracking and visibility info
 * NEW: Wildfire smoke reporting *(North America only)*
 * NEW: Aurora prediction and Kp-index reporting
 * NEW: Docker containerization support